 Pricing: The average cost of a PPC ad campaign on Facebook is lower than Bing.
-Average CPC on Facebook is reportedly around the $1.70 mark.
+The average CPC on Facebook is reportedly around the $1.70 mark.

 Facebook has a huge volume of monthly impressions, with something like over half of all internet users on Facebook and 1 trillion page views a month.